ERC-7562 - Account Abstraction Validation Scope Rules

 For the actual interfaces of those contract-based accounts see the definitions in ERC-4337 and RIP-7560.

 This documentation uses the terminology "UserOperation" for a transaction created by a smart contract account, and closely follows ERC-4337 terminology.
-However, the rules apply to any account-abstraction framework that uses EVM code to perform transaction validation and makes a distinction between validation and execution.
+However, the rules apply to any Account Abstraction framework that uses EVM code to perform transaction validation and makes a distinction between validation (whether the operation is eligible for inclusion on the protocol level) and execution (on-chain execution and gas payment) in a public mempool.

 Specification